oneananda/asp_dot_net_core_projects/README.md

 A practical implementation of Hangfire for handling background jobs in .NET applications.
 This sample covers fire-and-forget, delayed, recurring, and continuation jobs, including dashboard integration and storage configuration

 ---

+### 045_Entity_Framework_Core_Performance_Profiling

+This project dives into performance profiling in Entity Framework Core.
+It introduces tools like MiniProfiler and EF Core logging techniques to measure query performance, optimize LINQ, and reduce N+1 query issues.

+---